 Further tests will be directed by the symptoms of the underlying illness but should include tests for infectious mononucleosis.

-Biopsy of the ulcer should include surrounding skin.
+Biopsy of the ulcer edge is rarely required.
 Findings are nonspecific in NSGU.

-- Analgesia such as paracetamol, nonsteroidal anti-inflammatories or stronger pain killers
+- Analgesics such as paracetamol, nonsteroidal anti-inflammatories, or stronger pain killers

 - Topical anaesthetic ointment or jelly